 Quality: 10 - Length: 8 - Lag: 10 - Story: 10 As you can see, I really like this game, and hope it only gets better and better!

-If feels like a game that needs more writers and a few more months of level building to feel complete.
+If feels like a game that needs more writers and a few more month of level design work to feel complete.